boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 Better Local Services:
 : A user may configure policies on the CPE such as securing some resources to a specific internal host used for gaming or video streaming.
 The CPE can use the throuput advice to share these rate-limit policies to connected hosts to adjust their forwarding behavior.

-# Conventions and Definitions

-{::boilerplate bcp14-tagged}

-This document makes use fo the following term:

-Rate-limit:
-: Used as a generic term to refer to a policy to restrict the maximum bitrate of a flow.
-: It can be used with or without any traffic classification.

 # Throughput Advice Object {#sec-blob}